 Toni DeLuca praises:

 My Paris Kitchen by David Lebovitz.
-It made the Goodreads list for top cookbooks.
+It made a famous world-wide list for top cookbooks.
 It includes recipes as well as stories of Paris.

 Mark Bittman’s How to Cook Everything Fast.
 There are over 900 pages but it really is a helpful book.
 He is very health conscious and gives clear directions.
 He writes for the NYTimes and is on PBS.